What Is a String Trimmer?

 How to Cut With a Trimmer

-When using an electric trimmer, cut with the bare tip of the line because this is the section which moves at the highest speed.
-Don't let it slap into grass.
-Ease the line into vegetation, bit by bit from the edge.
-You shouldn't allow all the line to come in contact with grass as this will tend to slow it down causing it to lose momentum and it won't do a good job of cutting.
-It can also get wrapped around thick vegetation and become tangled, breaking the line.
+- When cutting around thick vegetation, it's vital to slowly move the line into the material being cut, otherwise it'll become tangled or break.
 A gas trimmer has more power, is usually fitted with heavier gage line, and you can allow more of the line into the vegetation without it slowing down.
-You just need to listen to the sound of the machine and when the line slows down, back off out of the grass.
+You just need to listen to the sound of the machine and when the line slows down, back off out of the grass

-When cutting, angle the trimmer so that the cutting head isn't rubbing off the ground.
+- When cutting, angle the trimmer so that the cutting head isn't rubbing off the ground.
 Adjust the distance of the head from the ground so that the full extent of the line isn't rubbing off the ground surface either.
-Let the tip of the line do the work and ease it into the area being cut.
+Let the tip of the line do the work and ease it into the area being cut

 - Creepers and climbing plants can sometimes get tangled around the cutting head of a trimmer, although the line usually cuts through these, however if you have young cabbage palms (cordylines) in your garden, keep well away from the leaves!
-These are long tough and stringy and always seem to get wrapped around the head, stalling the engine.
+These are long tough and stringy and always seem to get wrapped around the head, stalling the engine